Schlipak/theme-schlipak/README.md

 - cyan
 - white

-Those will correspond to your terminal's color.
+Those will correspond to your terminal colors.
 You can also use any hex encoded color, without any # or 0x prefix.
 To override a variable, use the following syntax in your `config.fish` file:
 ``` fish
 set VAR VALUE